OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 [![asciicast](https://asciinema.org/a/HC1zFYiSHKskmTyD0yG0IVB68.svg)](https://asciinema.org/a/HC1zFYiSHKskmTyD0yG0IVB68)

-You can also remove variables in case you make a mistake.
+#### How to Remove Variable

+Use the Supabase CLI to remove environent variables in Supabase project.

 ```bash
 ╭─iamwill@kronos ~/code/@onesignalDevelopers/onesignal-supabase-edge-function-sample ‹main●›